-But Mary is not the only person in this story who accepts the Word of new life.
+Mary is not the only person in this story who accepts the Word of new life.
 The angel says that her "cousin, Elizabeth, in her old age, has also conceived."
-And, the gospel of Matthew tells this story another way entirely , with the angel announcing the news not to Mary at all, but to Joseph.
+And, elsewhere in the Bible, the gospel of Matthew tells this story another way entirely, with the angel announcing the news not to Mary at all, but to Joseph.

 It's not just Mary's day today.
-It's not just Mothers Day today.
-It's Fathers Day, too.
-It's cousins day.
-It's relatives day.
+It's not just Mother's Day today.
+It's Father's Day, too.
+It's Cousin's Day.
+And Aunt's and Uncle's Day.
+It's Relative's Day.
 It is a day to welcome the power of grace into our lives, no matter who we are.
 It's All Flesh Day.

 When the angel hailed Mary as favored one, the angel was announcing favor to all flesh.
-When Mary said "Let it be to me according to your word," the Word entered all flesh.
+When Mary said "Let it be to me according to your word," the Word entered all flesh, even you and me, generations later.
 That word said, "You are favored.
 You are graced."

 The mighty, inseminating, conceiving Word of God is always about grace.
 And there's not a person in the world who does not need it.
 Your child needs that word.
+Your spouse.
 Your lover.
 Your friend.
 Your stranger.
 Your other.
 Your enemy.
 The Annunciation is a word of grace.
-You are favored, and so are you and you and you.
+You are favored, and so are you and you and you!